WidePoint: The Party Is Just Getting Started (NYSEMKT:WYY)

 We reiterate our BUY rating on WYY and update our price target.

 We've covered WidePoint (WYY) - a leading provider of technology-based management solutions - in depth over the past five months.
-We've outlined why the company is undervalued and how WYY, as the incumbent, should re-win a $500 million contract from the U.S. Government next month.
+We've outlined why the company is undervalued and how WYY, as the incumbent, should re-win a $500 million contract from the U.S. Government this month.
 We alerted investors that an acquisition was in the works - of which management later publicly acknowledged - and we were proven right about the company's latest press release regarding raised guidance.

 In our last article, "WidePoint: Undervalued, Upcoming Catalysts And Why Shares Are A No-Brainer" we showed investors how the future has never been brighter.
 On Sunday, we wrote about how WYY's recent announcement - detailing the ratio of the reverse split - would likely be followed up with press releases as the company looks to prop up the share price since reverse splits tend to have a very negative connotation in the market.
 Like clockwork, the company issued a press release Monday morning informing investors that they are raising EBITDA guidance by more than 50%.
 This, of course, was terrific news for investors.